kehantan/labbook/docs/assays/mtt.rst

 Similar to above, :code:`10 concentrations` were used in calculation instead of 8 for some extra headroom.

-In total, we need 250,000 cells in 5 mL of media, which makes the concentration :code:`50,000 cells/mL (5*10^4 cells/mL)`.
+In total, we need 250,000 cells in 5 mL of media, which makes the concentration :code:`50,000 cells/mL`, or equivalent to :code:`(5*10^4 cells/mL)`.

 .. _mtt-part1: